lambdamikel/picoram2090/README.md

 However, the WE (Write Enable) line is of course required to distinguish read from write accesses to memory.

-Microtronic's RAM is organized as 255 12bit words.
-Hence, three 2114 memory locations are required to store one Microtronic word.
+Microtronic's RAM is organized as 256 12bit words.
+Thus, three 2114 memory locations are required to store one Microtronic word.
 This also leaves 256 memory locations unoccopied.